6uhrmittag/KB/docs/blog/til/README.md

 ### home

-- Bamboo Sheets are amazing
+- Bamboo Sheets are amazing.
+Bamboo feels like silk and is says cool, even in hot summer nights
 - when in doubt, try Feng shui
 - having tons of food in the fridge only produces more waste
 - cordless vacuum cleaners are amazing and don't need >20min battery life